 In the Victorian Language of Flowers, and today, common lantana symbolized rigor.

 Religious Significance of Lantana camara

 In the African diasporic religion formed in Brazil known as Candomblé, common lantana with yellow-colored flowers represent Oxum, the goddess of rivers.
-While white lantana flowers represent Oxalá, the god of the sky who represents purity.
+At the same time, white lantana flowers represent Oxalá, the god of the sky who represents purity.

 Lantana Flower Meaning (Lantana camara) FAQs

 Lantana is toxic to humans and animals.
 No fatal cases of toxic ingestion in humans have been recorded as have been with animals.